FREE Shipping on orders over $899

 8. Processed foods and sausages

-Processed foods and deli meats often contain high levels of sodium, preservatives, and other additives that can be harmful to your health, especially for those with diabetes.
+Processed foods and processed meats often contain high levels of sodium, preservatives, and other additives that can be harmful to your health, especially for those with diabetes.
 Additionally, many of these foods contain hidden carbohydrates that can affect blood sugar levels.

 Examples of processed foods and sausages to avoid: